comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

     * [Visual Data](https://www.visualdata.io/discovery) has a nice collection of computer vision datasets and projects.
     * If you want a huge (but very cool) dataset for self-driving vehicles, consider usign Waymo's [Open Dataset](https://waymo.com/open/)
     * [Here's another list of datasets specifically for robotics (not all are about computer vision)](https://lionbridge.ai/datasets/17-best-robotics-datasets-for-machine-learning/)
-    * If you're interested in machine learning for robot control, you might consider building off some of [the datasets (and code) from the 2018 Robot Learning project](https://github.com/comprobo18/robot_learning/network/members) (You also might want to check out [the Google Slides presentation summarizing their results](https://docs.google.com/presentation/d/1ZZBZotRITt42OIpwC-jiFYWu-h27rZ1PzhctPyRYgng/edit)).
+    * If you're interested in machine learning for robot control, you might consider building off some of <a-no-proxy href="https://github.com/comprobo18/robot_learning/network/members">the datasets (and code) from the 2018 Robot Learning project</a-no-proxy> <a-no-proxy href="https://docs.google.com/presentation/d/1ZZBZotRITt42OIpwC-jiFYWu-h27rZ1PzhctPyRYgng/edit">You also might want to check out [the Google Slides presentation summarizing their results</a-no-proxy>.
     * A lof these datasets are big and fancy, but don't be afraid to start with smaller, more classic datasets.
 That's a great way to learn without having to deal with the greater complexity that comes with some of this data.

 ## Deliverables